sagenate24/Casting-Agency-API/README.md

 #### Testing remote server using postman

-- Import the postman collection.
+- Import the postman collection `./casting agency.postman_collection.json`.
   - This collection has 3 roles that have specific permissions detailed below.
   - Roles
     - Public